Frequently Asked Questions (FAQs)

 Where can I buy the LPs listed in your discographies?

 If I were trying to find an old vinyl LP, I would use e-bay's search/notification system.
-Everything shows up sooner or later on e-bay, but if you don't like looking every week or so, e-bay will notify you by e-mail when an item that matches your search is posted.
+Almost everything shows up sooner or later on e-bay, but if you don't like looking every week or so, e-bay will notify you by e-mail when an item that matches your search is posted.
 Here's how it works.
 Go to e-bay and register, then establish a "My-ebay" page.
 Then do a search for what you want.
 If you're searching for a Five Emprees record, for example, search for "Five Emprees" (in quotes).
 If the "current" search comes up empty, go to the link near the top of the page that says "Save this search."
 You will be taken to your "My E-Bay" page and the search will be listed.
 Check the box that tells e-bay to notify you by e-mail whenever something new meeting your search criteria is posted.
 That done, e-bay will notify you by e-mail whenever anything is put up for auction by the Five Emprees (in this case, you might also want to save a search for the "5 Emprees".
 A search for just "emprees" will return a lot of false positives).

 I'm trying to find lyrics to an oldie I've seen listed on your site.
 Is there anywhere I can go to get the lyrics to a specific song?